TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/rbac.md

 ### Managing groups of users

 If you have multiple people with the same permissions set, you can create a User Group, which essentially is a permissions template.
 When you create a user, instead of setting their permissions, you can instead assign them to a group.
 If you update the permissions of the user group, all the users assigned to it get those updated permissions.
 Additionally, if you deactivate the user group, all users in it will be disabled as well.
 This feature is enabled for all Tyk SaaS users.
-For On-Premises installations, this feature is available for customers with at least a 5-node or Cloud Native Unlimited-node license.
+For On-Premises installations, this feature is available for customers with at least a 5-node license.

 ## Multi-team setup using API Ownership